syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if any argument is non-numeric.
+&#35;VALUE! - occurs if any argument is non-numeric.

-#NUM! - occurs if x is negative, if degFreedom1< 1 and if degFreedom1< 1
+&#35;NUM! - occurs if x is negative, if degFreedom1< 1 and if degFreedom1< 1

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/8.png](Calculate-functions_images/Calculate-functions_img73.png)

+_F.DIST _

 ### F.DIST.RT